anon-blue/anon.blue/README.txt

 378539373528963490y8437er, his cousin and his own little girl for years and the police waont do anything!
-Just think a pedo is doingf better in life than you yo u gonna let him live it uop???? he was born 09/16/1994 currently in 318 mcglone lane flemingburg, ky 41041 <-- his dads address where he is right now he his dad doesn't know about his violent past, he just got out of prison
+Just think a pedo is doingf better in life than you yo u gonna let him live it uop???? he was born 09/16/1994 currently in 318 mcglone lane flemingburg, ky 41041 <-- his dads address 11451 he is right now he his dad doesn't know about his violent past, he just got out of prison

 he is also a felon who owns firearms, all you need to get him raided.
 His dad is